WW92030-STORAGE/OPUS_MAGNUM/README.md

 # OPUS_MAGNUM
-Contains spoilers for Opus Magnum by Zachtronics
+Solutions to Opus Magnum by Zachtronics.
+Both base game and community puzzles.